Estimated Reading Time: 4 minutes.

 My busyness and curiosity as a child allowed me to mentally and physically grow into who I am today.
 My parents encouraged it.
 And I’m allowing my son to do the same.
 I don’t find his busyness a hassle, I think of it as a bonus.
 His personality and zest for life is incredible.
 It reminds me of my younger days.
 It’s kind of cool to relive them.

-Sitting at the dinner table, during circle time at preschool.When I’m going into Target for baby wipes and bread and then I end up getting thirty things.
-(Don’t judge, we all do it.)
-But hey I can’t be too hard on him.
-He’s a four year old.
+Thinking about it, I realized that the compliment was spot on, and I’m not sure why I hadn’t seen it myself.
+After all, he’s a four year old.
 Life is so cool to him and I’m happy that he is enjoying it.
 I know that childhood is amazing and that life gets much harder as we grow older.
 That’s why I want my KID to be a KID.

 Kids Are Taught To Sit Still At A Desk All Day At Too Young Of An Age